Tickets will be required. You will be guaranteed six tickets, and we will maintain a list of requests for additional tickets, subject to availability.

 Commencement Speaker: University of Minnesota President Eric Kaler

 We must know you are coming!
-In late March we sent all eligible students (students who have applied to graduate fall 2014, spring 2015, and summer 2015) an email with a link to an online survey.
+In early March we will send all eligible students (students who have applied to graduate fall 2015, spring 2016, and summer 2016) an email with a link to an online survey.
 We need you to complete this survey so we can pronounce your name correctly as you walk across the stage and to issue tickets for your family and friends.